ispras/scrapy-puppeteer-service/README.md

 # scrapy-puppeteer-service
 This is special service that runs puppeteer instances.
-It is a part of [scrapy-pupeteer middleware](https://github.com/ispras/scrapy-puppeteer) that helps to handle javascript pages in [scrapy](https://github.com/scrapy/scrapy) using puppeteer.
+It is a part of [scrapy-puppeteer middleware](https://github.com/ispras/scrapy-puppeteer) that helps to handle javascript pages in [scrapy](https://github.com/scrapy/scrapy) using puppeteer.
 This allows to scrape sites that require JS to function properly and to make the scraper more similar to humans.

 ## ⚠️ This repository is under development.